-- 1. Knowledge, understanding of technical design principles specific to New Zealand: - 1.1 Understanding seismic design requirements and being able to demonstrate seismic design and knowledge using recognised New Zealand specific codes and regulations. - 1.2 Understanding New Zealand specific geomorphology considerations. - 1.3 Understanding New Zealand specific climate considerations. - 1.4 Understanding of other discipline specific technical design principles specific to New Zealand. - 2.
-Knowledge and understanding of New Zealand codes and regulations: - 2.1 Understanding of the principles of consenting processes in New Zealand. - 2.2 Familiarity with the Building Act and associated regulations. - 2.3 Understanding of other discipline specific codes and regulations in New Zealand. - 3.
-Knowledge and understanding of Māori cultural considerations: - 3.1 Appreciation for the principles of Te Tiriti o Waitangi (Treaty of Waitangi). - 3.2 Awareness of cultural protocols and engagement with Māori communities. - 3.3 Willingness to incorporate Mātauranga Māori (Māori knowledge) in engineering practice. - 4.
-Ethics - 4.1 Understanding of the differences between the Chartered Professional Engineer's Code of Ethics in comparison with the ethical code they have worked within in their home jurisdiction.
+1. Knowledge, understanding of technical design principles specific to New Zealand:

+- 1.1 Understanding seismic design requirements and being able to demonstrate seismic design and knowledge using recognised New Zealand specific codes and regulations. - 1.2 Understanding New Zealand specific seismicity, geology, and geomorphology considerations. - 1.3 Understanding New Zealand specific climate considerations. - 1.4 Understanding of other discipline specific technical design principles specific to New Zealand.

+2. Knowledge and understanding of New Zealand codes and regulations:

+- 2.1 Understanding of the principles of consenting processes in New Zealand. - 2.2 Familiarity with the Building Act and associated regulations. - 2.3 Understanding of discipline-specific laws and other relevant general legislation, regulations, and guidelines in New Zealand.
+For example, the Resource Management Act, the Health and Safety Act (2015), the Building Act and Licenced Building Practitioner Regulations, the Civil Defence Emergency Management Act, etc.

+3. Knowledge and understanding of Māori cultural considerations:

+- 3.1 Appreciation for the principles of Te Tiriti o Waitangi (Treaty of Waitangi). - 3.2 Awareness of cultural protocols and engagement with Māori communities. - 3.3 Willingness to incorporate Mātauranga Māori (Māori knowledge) in engineering practice.

+4. Ethics

+4.1 Understanding of the differences between the Chartered Professional Engineer's Code of Ethics in comparison with the ethical code they have worked within in their home jurisdiction.